NaturailyShopify/Naturaily-netlify/_career/new-business-manager.md

   Every software house is a multi-element puzzle.
 For six years, we have been successfully constructing a team of people with complementary characters and skills, which has resulted in a truly beautiful picture.
 Only one piece is missing.
-We believe it is you, Naturaily.
+We believe it is you, Naturaily.,

   You need to know that we value individuality, professionalism, open communication and honesty.
-We strive to provide our clients with the best, stable, reliable and beautiful digital products.
+We strive to provide our clients with the best, stable, reliable and beautiful digital products.,

   Being a New Business Manager at Naturaily means working with our CEO, building